 If your donor would prefer to donate to you with cash or a cheque instead of a credit card payment you can manually provide them with a donation receipt.
-Simply fill out the Sponsor Payment Form which you will need to retain to hand in with the cash or cheque on event day and then provide them with the Sponsor Payment Receipt which is theirs to keep for their own records.
+Simply fill out the Sponsor Payment Form (coming soon) which you will need to retain to hand in with the cash or cheque on event day and then provide them with the Sponsor Payment Receipt (coming soon) which is theirs to keep for their own records.

 Make sure you upload a photo and add a personal message to your fundraising page.
 Make your page attractive and engaging for your family and friends.
 Adding a photo puts a face to the cause and will entice people to donate to you.

 Set yourself an overall fundraising goal.
 This way you can track your efforts by keeping an eye on your overall tally.
 A fundraising goal will also allow you to see when you might need to do a bit more of a push for donations via email or your Facebook page.
 Did you know if you raise $500 you can “Run to the Roof” which allows you to have your photo taken on the roof of the Eureka Tower?!
 Perhaps $500 if a great goal to start with!

 Why are you entering the Eureka Climb?
 Are you trying to get fit and this is your ultimate training test?
 Do you have a few extra kg’s to shift so your using Eureka Climb as your motivational goal?
 Or is running Eureka simply something to tick off your bucket list?
 Share your personal story and journey with your family and friends, often people will donate more money to an event/charity they feel they have a connection with.

 Use your Social Media!
 Post & Tweet (#Eurekaclimb)!

 Utilize your Facebook and Twitter accounts.
 Perhaps have a weekly update on your Facebook page letting people know how your training is going….if they can see you putting in the hard yards they are more likely to donate!
 Tell them when you hit a milestone with your training or fundraising.